edouardparis/edouardparis.github.io/content/notes/i-asked-gpt4-to-create-dobble.md

 ---
-title: "I Asked Gpt4 to help me create a Dobble card deck"
+title: "I Asked GPT-4 to help me create a Dobble card deck"
 date: 2023-03-26T21:38:14+02:00
-draft: true
+draft: false
 ---

-# I asked GPT4 to help me create a Dobble card deck
+# I asked GPT-4 to help me create a Dobble card deck

-My first try of GPT 4 from [OpenAi](https://openai.com).
+My first try of GPT-4 from [OpenAi](https://openai.com).
 My prompts are quite messy but the interlocutor was very helpful.